DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-21-work-history-and-volunteering.md

 Teacher training providers are not allowed to make school experience a prerequisite for teacher training anymore.

-Presenting the application form in a way that values school experience over other types of experience isn't fair on the candidate.
+Presenting the application form in a way that values school experience over other types of experience is not fair on the candidate.
 It makes it more likely that the candidate omits other types of experience.

 A couple of providers echoed these concerns.
 For example, Bedfordshire University said that the guidance could discourage candidates from including some types of work.
 This is the opposite of what they want to achieve: a big picture of the candidate.